ayushsawlani/SymEx/README.md

 ### Reference:
 [Chakrabarti, Sujit, and S. Ramesh.
 "Symtest: A framework for symbolic testing of embedded software."
 Proceedings of the 9th India Software Engineering Conference.
 ACM, 2016](https://dl.acm.org/citation.cfm?id=2856642)

+This repository was forked and edited.
+The Source repository is: https://github.com/sujitkc/symtest

 ## Dependencies
 * Install [Gradle](https://gradle.org/install/).